manuelfussTC/ChromeMeetsChatGPT/README.md

 To use this project, you will need:

 - A PHP server capable of making external requests
-- An OpenAI API key
+- An OpenAI API key (you'll need to insert this in the PHP backend)

 ## Installation